amcneil36/amcneil36.github.io/blogs/code-documentation-recommendations.md

 .
 .
 ```
 Any time that you see a source code documentation explaining what a block of code does, you can replace the block of code with a private method and remove the source code documentation.
-This makes the code cleaner and quicker to read.

 Another technique for eliminating source code is introducing an explaining variable.
 Suppose we have the following source code and source code doc:
 ```